desultory/ugrd/docs/dev_manual.md

 The `console` module uses the `custom_init` hook to change the init creation procedure.

 Like with the typical flow, it starts by creating the base `init` file with the shebang and `init_pre` portions.
-Once this is done, execution is handed off to all fucntions present in the `custom_init` imports.
+Once this is done, execution is handed off to all functions present in the `custom_init` imports.

 Finally, like the standard init build, the `init_final` is written to the main `init` file.